Scientific Antennas & Subsystems

 ATACAMA LARGE MILLIMETER/SUBMILLIMETER ARRAY

-The Atacama Large Milliometer/submillimeter Array (ALMA) observatory in Chile is supported by 25 four-story antennas built by CPI SAT.
+The Atacama Large Milliometer/submillimeter Array (ALMA) observatory in Chile is supported by 25 four-story antennas built by CPI Antenna Technologies.
 The highly specialized radio-telescope antennas are helping astronomers study the origins of galaxies, stars and planets.
 ALMA allows scientists to observe and image galaxies out to the edge of the universe, and stars and planets in their formative stages with unprecedented clarity.
-CPI SAT designed and built 25 12-meter antennas for the North American portion of the project.
+CPI Antenna Technologies designed and built 25 12-meter antennas for the North American portion of the project.

 ALMA construction and operations are led on behalf of North America by the National Radio Astronomy Observatory (NRAO), operated by AUI for the National Science Foundation.
 ALMA is a partnership between North America (the United States and Canada), Europe and Japan, in cooperation with the Republic of Chile.
 The NRAO received funding for ALMA in North America from the U.S. National Science Foundation in cooperation with the National Research Council of Canada.